 Next in the series we welcome James Currier, managing partner and co-founder of NFX.
 We talk network effects, how NFX moved away from an accelerator model, what’s wrong with Silicon Valley, why NFX is focused at the seed stage, and why he is currently not running a big, lasting, long-term company.
+The following has been edited for brevity and clarity.

 Subscribe to the Crunchbase Daily